 - Raise awareness: ‘Don’t be a litterbug’ campaign (Malaysia) featuring the Gangnam Style anti-litter parody.

-- Support research: GESAMP (an advisory body to the UN) on impacts of micro plastics on the ocean.
+- Support research: GESAMP (an advisory body to the UN) on the impacts of micro plastics on the ocean.

 - Promote public policy: ‘Zero plastics to landfill by 2020’ (Europe).